Sherri Papini’s Mom, Loretta Graeff: Sherri Hurt Herself In 2003 And Blamed Me

 — Josh Navarro (@JoshNavarroTV) November 26, 2016

-As more details of Sherri’s alleged kidnapping came to the forefront, so did questions about Sherri’s past, and alleged writings attributed to Papini under her maiden name, Sherri Graeff.
+As more details of Sherri’s alleged kidnapping came to the forefront, so did questions about Sherri’s past, as well as alleged writings attributed to Papini under her maiden name, Sherri Graeff.
 Now new revelations unearthed from Loretta Graeff, Sherri’s mother, are making the news once more.

 Did Sherri Graeff Papini Post Anti-Latino Rant On Skin Head Website? https://t.co/bztzVq8MeF pic.twitter.com/6QszR9iITB